ameier38/ouroboros/README.md

 [![CircleCI](https://circleci.com/gh/ameier38/ouroboros/tree/develop.svg?style=svg)](https://circleci.com/gh/ameier38/ouroboros/tree/develop)

-# fsharp-event-sourcing
+# Ouroboros
-F# functions for building event sourced applications
+F# functions and types to help with building event sourced applications.

 ## Usage
 1) To use Ouroboros in your own project, first add it to your `paket.dependencies` file: